-Overview for cruise passengers to Freeport: where ships dock, things to do, highlights, shore excursions, and how to explore on your own.
+Ultimate guide for cruise passengers to Freeport cruise port: where ships dock, top things to do, highlights, shore excursions, and how to explore on your own.
 Basics, maps, tourist info, and safety.

-Freeport is known for not having any attractions close to cruise terminil where cruise ships dock.
-Many cruise passengers enjoy the amenities of the excellent cruise terminal but the top things to do and the best attractions in the port of Freeport are between 20 and 40 minutes away.
+The Grand Bahama port in Freeport is known for not having attractions nearby the cruise terminal where cruise ships dock.
+The cruise terminal has many amenities and excellent services, which many cruise passengers passionately enjoy.
+But the top things to do and the best attractions in the port of Freeport are between 20 and 40 minutes away.

 - Where is Freeport

 - Shuttle bus

 - To do and see on a cruise

 - Top highlights